doocs/leetcode/solution/0500-0599/0521.Longest Uncommon Subsequence I/README_EN.md

 <pre>
 <strong>Input:</strong> a = &quot;aaa&quot;, b = &quot;aaa&quot;
 <strong>Output:</strong> -1
 <strong>Explanation:</strong>&nbsp;Every subsequence of string a is also a subsequence of string b.
 Similarly, every subsequence of string b is also a subsequence of string a.
+So the answer would be <code>-1</code>.
 </pre>

 <p>&nbsp;</p>